Quality-constrained Entropy Maximization Policy Optimization for LLM Diversity: Quality-constrained Entropy Maximization Policy Optimization

 \textbf{Diversity}: $\pi^{*}(y^{+}_{i} \mid x) = \pi^{*}(y^{+}_{j} \mid x)$, $\forall y^{+}_{i},y^{+}_{j} \in \mathrm{Y}^{+}$.

 Let $\pi(y|x)$ denote the policy to be aligned.
 The alignment objective can then be defined as:

 Specifically, we use the entropy of the policy, $H_{\pi}(Y|X)$, to represent diversity, and use $\sum_{y\in Y^{+}}\pi(y|x)$ to represent the quality of the policy output.
 From the perspective of information theory, entropy represents the uncertainty of the output, meaning that the probability of the output should not be concentrated in specific areas, which aligns with the goal of diversity. \cref{prop:one} indicates that to achieve the ideal state of $\pi(y|x)$, both the output diversity and quality of $\pi(y|x)$ should be improved, which also suggests that for alignment tasks, diversity and quality should be considered simultaneously.

 It is important to note that if we excessively increase the model's output probability on a small subset of $Y^{+}$, it is possible to achieve a relatively large value for $\sum_{y\in Y^{+}}\pi(y|x)$, thereby improving quality.
 However, in this case, diversity will inevitably decrease, making it impossible to achieve the optimal alignment effect.
 We further demonstrate that optimization objectives like Policy Gradient \citep{pg} inherently only optimize the quality in alignment tasks.
 A potential drawback of such an optimization objective is that if the policy focuses solely on a single \( y^{+} \) during the learning process, it can still achieve the effect of maximizing the optimization objective, but this is not what we actually desire.
+The proof of \cref{prop:one} is provided in Appendix \ref{proof:2}, and the proof of Corollary \ref{cly:one} is provided in Appendix \ref{Corollary:3.1}.

 \begin{restatable}{proposition}{propOne} Let \(\pi(y|x)\) denote the policy to be aligned and \(\pi^*(y|x)\) the ideal policy.
+Furthermore, by the principle of maximum entropy, we also assume \(\pi^{*}\) is uniform over \(Y^{-}\) in the absence of any discriminating information.
 The alignment objective \(\mathrm{KL}(\pi(y|x) \parallel \pi^*(y|x))\) can be minimized by jointly maximizing quality and diversity. \end{restatable} \begin{restatable}{corollary}{clyOne} For Policy Gradient, if the reward function is defined as $r(x,y) =\left\{ \right.$, then Policy Gradient only optimizes the quality component in alignment tasks. \end{restatable}

-\subsection{Quality and KL-Constrained Entropy Maximization}
+\subsection{Quality and KL-constrained Entropy Maximization}